Andy Harris (politician): Syria

 In 2013, Harris said he opposed the American-led intervention in the Syrian civil war.
 In 2014, after the Obama administration carried out over 150 airstrikes on the Islamic State in Syria, he called for a new authorization vote on the U.S.-led intervention.

 In April 2017, Harris said he supported the Trump administration's decision to launch airstrikes against the Syrian airfield believed to be responsible for the Khan Shaykhun chemical attack.
 He also supported the April 2018 missile strikes against Syria following the Douma chemical attack.

 In 2019, Harris raised concerns over President Trump's withdrawal of troops from the Turkey-Syria border, but ultimately voted against condemning the withdrawal.
 In 2023, he was among 47 Republicans to vote in favor of H.Con.Res.
 21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

 Turkey

 In 2019, Harris was one of 16 House members to vote against imposing sanctions against Turkey for its invasion of northern Syria, and one of 11 House members to vote against recognizing the Armenian genocide.

 Ukraine

 Harris is supportive of congressional efforts to provide Ukraine with various forms of aid amid the Russo–Ukrainian War.
 In April 2022, he co-signed a letter to President Joe Biden urging him to extend temporary protected status to Ukrainian refugees who sought to enter the United States.

 During a town hall meeting in August 2023, Harris suggested that the U.S. should begin winding down on aid to Ukraine and negotiating for the end of the war, pointing to the national deficit and the 2023 Ukrainian counteroffensive, which he deemed to be a failure.

+Venezuela

+In December 2025, Harris supported U.S. military strikes on alleged drug traffickers in the Caribbean Sea.
+He praised the 2026 United States strikes in Venezuela and subsequent capture of Venezuelan president Nicolás Maduro, saying that "thousands of innocent American lives will be saved by President Trump's decision to seize and arrest Maduro".